Fort Plain, New York: Geography

-New York State Thruway (Interstate 90) passes through the community.
-The intersection of NY Route 80 (Reid Street), NY Route 5S (Canal Street), and NY Route 163 is located in Fort Plain.
-NY 163 has its western terminus at NY 80 in the village.
+The New York State Thruway (Interstate 90) passes through the community, with the closest access 4 mi to the east at Exit 29 in Canajoharie.
+The intersection of NY Route 80 (Reid Street), NY Route 5S (Canal Street), and NY Route 163 is in Fort Plain.
+NY 80 leads east across the Mohawk River into Nelliston and southwest 27 mi to Cooperstown, while NY 5S leads southeast 3.5 mi to Canajoharie and northwest 21 mi to Mohawk.
+NY 163 has its western terminus at NY 80 in the village and leads southwest 7 mi to Sprout Brook.